How Newcomers to Canada Can Impress a Landlord

 It never hurts to offer something extra to show that you are a superior tenant candidate who will pay on time, honour the lease and treat the unit and building with respect.
 For example:

-• your offer could include guaranteeing to get the unit professionally cleaned when you eventually move out.
+• Your offer could include guaranteeing that the unit will be professionally cleaned when you move out.

-Obviously, it is important not to make promises or guarantees to a landlord that you are able or prepared to keep.
+Obviously, it is essential to refrain from making promises or guarantees to a landlord that you are able or prepared to keep.

 4 - Know your budget and needs in advance

 Knowing what you can afford and what you need (proximity to public transportation, pet-friendly buildings, etc.) in advance is crucial.
-You don't want to waste the landlord's time or your own.
+You don't want to save the landlord's and your own time.
 This is important because it shows you are focused and serious.

 Again, it all comes back to adjusting expectations.

-"It's often cheaper," says Mainstreet's Greenwell, "to find a building located near important amenities such as gyms rather than those which include such amenities and factor that into the rent prices.
+"It's often cheaper," says Mainstreet's Greenwell, "to find a building near essential amenities such as gyms rather than those which include such amenities and factor that into the rent prices.

 "Also, consider things such as the transportation options to and from employment or school; using public transit efficiently can save time and significant amounts of money from vehicle maintenance to parking and insurance costs."

 Finally, don't give up.
-It is a low vacancy/high competition market that is expected to continue to tighten.
+The Canadian rental market is expected to continue tightening due to low vacancy and high competition.

-If you don't get the rental, don't hesitate to ask the landlord why.
-You can use the feedback to improve your next rental application.
+If you don't get the rental, ask the landlord why.
+The feedback can help you improve your next rental application.

-“I have been a landlord for 20 years, and in recent years I have seen drastic changes in how competitive tenants in Toronto have become because of lack of supply, said Andrade.
-"They are willing to offer money upfront, show their extraordinary credit records and do everything possible to get that accommodation."
+"I have been a landlord for 20 years, and in recent years, I have seen drastic changes in how competitive tenants in Toronto have become because of a lack of supply," said Andrade.
+"They are willing to offer money upfront, show their extraordinary credit records, and do everything possible to get that accommodation."

-Steve Tustin is the Content Editor for Rentals for Newcomers and contributing editor for Prepare for Canada.
-He is the former managing editor of Storeys.com and a former senior editor at both the Globe and Mail and the Toronto Star.
+Steve Tustin is the Content Editor for Rentals for Newcomers and a contributing editor for Prepare for Canada.
+He is also the former managing editor of Storeys.com and a former senior editor at the Globe and Mail and the Toronto Star.

 *No AI-generated content was used in the writing of this story, and all sources are cited and credited where possible.